10 Largest Castles in the World

 1. Malbork Castle (143,591 sqm)

-The Castle of the Teutonic Order in Malbork is a 13th-century Teutonic castle and fortress located near the town of Malbork, Poland.
-It is the largest castle in the world measured by land area and a UNESCO World Heritage Site.
+The Castle of the Teutonic Order in Malbork, a 13th-century fortress near Malbork, Poland, is the world’s largest castle by land area and a UNESCO World Heritage Site.